 Scalability is an additional consideration when deciding to use a virtual reception service.
 A virtual reception service allows you to scale your resources without investing in further management, capital or infrastructure.
 This has allowed many businesses leverage their cost savings and invest in other areas to facilitate expansion and growth.
 Businesses can engage a virtual receptionist for a fraction of the cost, compared to many other alternatives.

 Virtual reception services have formed an integral part of many organisations business continuity planning (BCP) and broader risk mitigation strategies.
 Virtual receptionists can step in and help clients keep their business communication needs fully operational, particularly in the face of the COVID-19 pandemic.
 A BCP solution generally remains in a dormant state, but in high availability mode, such that it can be activated with little or no notice at all.
 Quite simply, if implemented properly, a virtual receptionist can make the difference between operational uptime or disruptive closure.

 Implementing a robust BCP service relies heavily in solution design.
 For example, a virtual reception service must be customised to the exact business needs.
 This involves having a pre-determined script tailored to your business scope.
 It may also include access to third-party software such as a booking system or company web-based software (where required).
 The virtual receptionist handles these calls according to specific protocols that have been developed ahead of time.
 The virtual receptionist follows a custom script designed by you so that the operators stay on brand and on message.
 A clear and actionable messaged is then relayed to your team.

-Virtual reception services have become an integral partner to many organisations’ calls handling process and broader communication strategies.
-A virtual reception services with broader scope such as overflow handling, afterhours and 24/7 availability can be an important asset to any organisation’s BCP plan.
+Having a virtual receptionist has become an integral partner to many organisations’ calls handling process and broader communication strategies.
+A VR services with broader scope such as overflow handling, afterhours, and 24/7 availability can be an important asset to any organisation’s BCP plan.